Bakdark/locust/README.md

 # locust
-Locust docker-ready setup for healschecks or simple load testing
+Locust docker-ready setup for healthchecks or simple load testing